Jscherbe/frontend/docs-src/base/normalize/index.md

 Prints the normalize stylesheet.
-We are using modern-normalize 1.1.0
+Originally based on modern-normalize 1.1.0